kube-bind/kube-bind/docs/content/setup/helm.md

 ### OIDC Provider Setup

-Kube-bind requires an OIDC provider for authentication.
+kube-bind requires an OIDC provider for authentication.
 Here's how to set up Dex as an example:

 #### Install Dex OIDC Provider